ashleychontos/pySYD/docs/guidelines.rst

   discussed.
 This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
 * Any smaller or **Minor Features** can be crafted and directly submitted as a pull request.
-However, before you submit a pull request, please see our :ref:`style guide <guidelines/style>` to facilitate and expedite the merge process.
+However, before you submit a pull request, please see our :ref:`style guide <guidelines-code>` to facilitate and expedite the merge process.

 -----

-.. _community/guidelines/code:
+.. _guidelines-code:

 Contributing code
 *****************